-fact that Hosting Small Retail Broker Distributors are also billed for the fees of their External Hosted Subscribers (which Small Retail Brokers under the original program do not have).
+Small Retail Broker Distributors are also billed for the fees of their External Hosted Subscribers (which Small Retail Brokers under the original program do not have).

-Of further note, the Hosting Small Retail Broker Distributor is responsible for reporting its External Hosted Subscribers and their users, and ultimately the Hosting Small Retail Broker Distributor is responsible for payment of all data fees for both its External Hosted Subscribers and itself.
+Of further note, the Hosting Small Retail Broker Distributor is responsible for reporting its External Hosted Subscribers and their users, and ultimately the Hosting Small Retail Broker is responsible for payment of all data fees for both its External Hosted Subscribers and itself.
 While the Exchange is not privy to pass-through costs between Hosting Small Retail Broker Distributors and External Hosted Subscribers, this proposed pricing allows Hosting Small Retail Broker Distributors the freedom to charge or not charge External Hosted Subscribers while also appropriately charging for a service provided to an External Hosted Subscriber that is benefitting from an infrastructure developed and supported by the Hosting Small Retail Broker Distributor.
 The Exchange notes that the current Small Retail Broker Program prevents the Hosting Small Retail Broker Distributor from packaging this waiver as part of their overall service to their External Hosted Subscribers (as External Hosted Subscribers would be billed directly under the existing Small Retail Broker Program).

-Additionally, given that External Hosted Subscribers are smaller relative to other Small Retail Brokers currently participating in the Small Retail Broker Distribution Program, their ability to subscribe to the Applicable Feed as Hosting Small Retail Broker Distributors is likely not feasible.
-Specifically, the costs of the Applicable Feed may make access to this data impractical.
-Additionally, the costs associated with building and maintaining the technological infrastructure to receive and disseminate data, may make access to such data impractical.
+Additionally, given that External Hosted Subscribers are smaller relative to other Small Retail Brokers currently participating in the Program, their ability to subscribe to the Applicable Feeds as Hosting Small Retail Brokers is likely not feasible.
+Specifically, the costs of the Applicable Feeds may themselves make access to data impractical.
+Additionally, the costs associated with building and maintain the technological infrastructure to receive and disseminate data, may make access to such data impractical.
 Generally speaking, technology, infrastructure, and connectivity costs are a significant monetary investment and require significant human expertise and resources to maintain.

 As such, the totality of costs can make access to data difficult.
-The Exchange believes, though, that the proposed fees and the ability to subscribe to the Applicable Feed as External Hosted Subscribers will make access to data more feasible.
-Indeed, the Exchange anticipates that the retail broker-dealers that would seek to become External Hosted Subscribers are broker-dealers that do not have the technological infrastructure in place to ingest and disseminate data as a Hosting Small Retail Broker, and that are likely to have smaller client bases and business models not as conducive to making the investments necessary to become a Hosting Small Retail Broker Distributor.
+The Exchange believes, though, that the proposed fees and the ability to subscribe to the Applicable Feeds as External Hosted Subscribers will make access to data more feasible.
+Indeed, the Exchange anticipates that the retail broker-dealers that would seek to become External Hosted Subscribers are broker-dealers that do not have the technological infrastructure in place to ingest and disseminate data as a Hosting Small Retail Broker, and that are likely to have smaller client bases and business models not as conducive to making the investments necessary to become a Hosting Small Retail Broker.

-In these regards, the Exchange believes that the proposed program will incentivize Hosting Small Retail Broker Distributors to offer the Applicable Feed to External Hosted Subscribers, thereby making data accessible to a larger number of broker-dealers and their clients, at an affordable cost.
-Specifically, under the proposed program, a Hosting Small Retail Broker Distributor providing the data to at least one External Hosted Subscriber would be eligible for a credit of its Distribution Fee (a credit of \$250/month for BYX Top Data Feed and a credit of \$3,500/month for Cboe One Summary Feed) that it is normally responsible for under the existing Small Retail Broker Program.
+In these regards, the Exchange believes that the proposed program will incentivize Hosting Small Retail Brokers to offer the Applicable Feeds to External Hosted Subscribers, thereby making data accessible to a larger number of broker-dealers and their clients, at an affordable cost.
+Specifically, under the proposed program, a Hosting Small Retail Broker providing the data to at least one External Hosted Subscriber would be eligible for a credit of its Distribution Fee (a credit of \$3,500/month for Cboe One Summary Feed) that it is normally responsible for under the existing Small Retail Broker Program.
+Additionally, the External Hosted Subscriber shall also receive a waiver of the Distribution Fee (a credit of \$3,500/month for Cboe One Summary Feed).
+The External Hosted Subscriber will also receive a waiver of the Data Consolidation Fee (a credit of \$350/month) and in lieu of paying the Non-Professional User fees, it shall be a set monthly fee \$850 for Cboe One Summary Data.
+The Professional User fees shall remain the same.
+Once an External Hosted Subscriber exceeds the Non-Professional Data